UFC Fight Night: Blachowicz vs. Jacare: Predictions & Analysis

 A few statistical edges stand out.
 Brown throws significantly more leather — a 1.2 sig. strike per minute gap.
 Brown is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Brown has tighter striking defense, making opponents miss more often.

 The Pick: Randy Brown over Warlley Alves.
-This is essentially a pick'em.
-The model nudges toward Brown at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Brown at 45% implied while our model sees 54% — a 9-point disagreement that could signal value.
+The model gives Brown a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Brown at 45% implied while our model sees 56% — a 11-point disagreement that could signal value.

 Douglas Silva de Andrade